 After the last month of your menstruation period comes your “postmenopausal” stage.
 During this time, where it encompasses all the period after menopause, you may experience some degree of discomfort you have before during perimenopause stage.
 These can include urine infection (may lead to discomfort on your passing urine), frequent passing urine whether at daytime and nighttime, leakage of your urine, vaginal dryness and even itching or burning, and vaginal discharge.

 The physical and emotional symptoms accompanying period after menopause can be difficult or easy as well.
-Some women experience no symptoms, while others are plagued with hot flashes, night sweats, irritability, slight to larger spotting, and the full range of mood swings which invariably occur.
+Some women experience no symptoms, while others are plagued with hot flashes, night sweats, hair loss after menopause, irritability, slight to larger spotting, and the full range of mood swings which invariably occur.
 Why is there such a wide gap in response to menopause?
 It is the hormonal imbalances and changes that cause the fluctuation.

 Read also Best Diet for Menopause